MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

    install.packages("Package-...")
    ```

-1. Manually run this R script on each back-end.
+1. Manually run this R script on each compute node.

->You must update and manually rerun this script on each back-end whenever a new package or version is needed in the server environment.
+>You must update and manually rerun this script on each compute node whenever a new package or version is needed in the server environment.

 <br>